mdc1314/OCRTOC_software_package/README.md

 ```

 #### Setup simulation assets
 You need to run the following commands to download required assets to run the simulation.
-It is not necessary to run them when you restart the docker container.
+It is not necessary to run these commands again when you restart the docker container.

 ```bash
 # Enter the docker container